datastorm-open/visNetwork/README.md

 * ### have a look to ````visIgraph````

-Little bit experimental function, to plot visNetwork object from igral object
+Little bit experimental function, to plot visNetwork object from igraph object

 * ### have a look to ````visNetworkProxy````